odk-x/docs/README.md

 ```

 4. Get a copy of the ODK-X docs repository on your local machine by cloning the forked repo to your local machine from your github account using the clone command below.
 Replace "LINK-TO-YOUR-FORKED-REPO" below with the actual link to your forked repo: You need to click on the green "Code" button to get the "LINK-TO-YOUR-FORKED-REPO"

+Alternatively:
+Copy the forked ODK-X docs repository URL by clicking on the green "Code" button on Github and navigate to the command-line interface on your local machine.

 ```
 git clone <LINK-TO-YOUR-FORKED-REPO>